ckan/ckan/doc/maintaining/cli.rst

 There are other search related commands, mostly useful for debugging purposes::

-    search-index check                  - checks for datasets not indexed search-index show DATASET_NAME      - shows index of a dataset search-index clear [DATASET_NAME]   - clears the search index for the provided dataset or for the whole ckan instance
+    ckan search-index check                  - checks for datasets not indexed ckan search-index show DATASET_NAME      - shows index of a dataset ckan search-index clear [DATASET_NAME]   - clears the search index for the provided dataset or for the whole ckan instance

 seed: Create test data in the database